andrewjordank/Andrew_Klein_Website/docs/formulating_LD_plots-Andrew_Klein.md

 <span style="color:darkgreen">
 The input is a vcf file and a txt file.
-This will only keep the indivduals that are in the txt file.
+This will only keep the individuals that are in the txt file.
 It will then output a new vcf that only contains the individuals of interest.</span>
 <pre> plink1.9 --vcf /Data/home/ajklein/B_Files/B_Snps_chr9_1kgp_high_coverage.vcf --keep /Data/home/ajklein/amr.txt --out B_AMR --make-bed --double-id --recode vcf</pre>

-This is an example of how to make one of the population LD plots reflect the color of that population we're choosing for our paper:
+This is an example of how to make one of the population LD plots reflect the color of the population we're choosing for our paper:

 <span style="color:darkgreen">
 This will result in a LD plot that has a color gradient that reflects the color of the population</span>